j1sk1ss/CordellCompiler/docs/src/changelog/README.md

 exit 1;
 ```

-Also that's how I think users should use arrays:
+Also that's how I was thinking, users should define an arrays:
 ```cplv1
 arr sarr 5 int = 1 2 3 4 5;
 ```

+In summary, first version was simple, and takes care only on forward token translation into the asmcode thru `AST` generation.